 Reishi (Ganoderma lucidum)

 If you drink tea, you should be growing reishi mushroom in your garden.
 This venerable and ancient medicinal tea-mushroom provides innumerable health benefits from consuming it, and incalculable joy in producing it.
-It’s almost alien-like, smooth, lacquered fruit body emerges from wooden substrates, responding to even minute change in the environment.
+It’s almost alien-like, smooth, lacquered fruit body emerges from wooden substrates, responding to even minute changes in the environment.
 Before long, the durable, spiraling, bright-red conk is available for harvest.
 Substrate buried in the spring can produce enough conks for your winter’s tea supply!

 Natural Growing Method: Direct Substrate, Buried Logs

 Just like gardening with plants, myco-gardens are extremely seasonal.
 Also just like the plant world, mushrooms have those species born to store, storable with some help, and even those difficult to impossible to put away for much time.
 Reishi mushrooms are hard, durable conks that can be difficult to even saw apart.
-They will store at room temperature for a long time, I even keep a couple whole conks out on a window sill for decoration.
+They will store at room temperature for a long time, I even keep a couple of whole conks out on a window sill for decoration.

 For all other mushrooms, low-temperature drying is the preferred preservation method.
 The simplest method for this is to simply place the mushrooms on clean trays in a sunny, protected area until fully dried.
 Shiitake mushrooms dried with their gills facing the sun will actually produce a significant amount of vitamin D. For the high-tech handyman, any of the solar-vegetable drier plans available will also dry most mushrooms.
 Oyster mushrooms can be dried but with significant loss of quality, and enoki mushrooms should not be dried at all.